brarcher/protect-baby-monitor/README.md

 to a connected client.
 The second device, with the parent, will connect to the monitoring device and receive an audio stream.

-Currently _Protect Baby Monitor_ builds against Android SDK 17.
-It may work for lower SDK versions, but this has not been tested.
+_Protect Baby Monitor_ works on Android 4.1 (Jelly Bean) and newer, i.e. Android SDK 16.

 The current version of _Protect Baby Monitor_ is rudimentary at best.
 It is capable of successfully advertising itself on the network, allows clients to connect,